 All Saints’ church at Woodlesford had been built in 1870 at a cost of £4,000 with much of it coming from the brewer Henry Bentley.
 Unfortunately there wasn’t enough left over for a vicarage and the first vicar, Cambridge graduate Charles John Hussey and his wife Emily, had been lodgers when they arrived in 1870.
 They eventually moved into a house with a garden although it’s not clear where.

-When he arrived Arthur Irvin lived alone with a housekeeper, Sarah Baines from Rothwell, and again it’s not clear precisely where, although in the 1881 census the house appears to be close to Eshald House, the Bentley mansion, so it could have been the gate lodge in the grounds or perhaps one of the brewery owned terraced houses on Eshald Lane between the house and the railway.
+When he came Arthur Irvin lived alone with a housekeeper, Sarah Baines from Rothwell, and again it’s not clear precisely where, although in the 1881 census the house appears to be close to Eshald House, the Bentley mansion, so it could have been the gate lodge in the grounds or perhaps one of the brewery owned terraced houses on Eshald Lane between the house and the railway.

 The close proximity and patronage of the Bentleys proved to be a good thing for Arthur because he was soon in love with Henry Bentley’s eldest daughter and he and Jeannie Constance, who was 9 years younger than him, were married at All Saints’ by George Heberden, the vicar of Rothwell, on 20 July 1881.
 Also there to lend a hand were two other clergymen, Arthur’s cousin, Rev. Alex J. D. D’Orsey, and Rev. Canon Lodge, Rural Dean of Scrivelsby in Lincolnshire.

 Over the next ten years Arthur and Constance were busy both in the parish and at home.
 By 1889 they had five children.
 The eldest, Henry Massingberd Irvin, was born in 1883, followed by Constance Gwendoline, Rhoda Violet, Arthur Edward, and then Agnes Mary who, sadly, appears to have had some form of disability being labelled as an “imbecile” in the 1901 census when she was 12 years old.
 A sixth child, Louisa Massingberd, was born in the summer of 1894 but died in December and was buried at Oulton.

 The lack of a purpose built vicarage proved to be something of a problem and for the first ten years of Rev. Irvin’s incumbency he lived at five different addresses.